 So, 90 minutes is a long commute yes, but the fact that a third of that is on the ferry makes all the difference in the world.
 The time on the ferry is prime social time or down time for many folks.
 On the commute runs, you see people talking, playing games, reading, working on their laptops, listening to iPods, knitting, playing cards, paying bills, and drinking, yes drinking.
 In addition to food there is beer and wine on the ferry and yes, folks do partake. ”Having a drink after work” can be rolled into your commute home, which is just plain efficient.
 Folks getting home after a ferry ride certainly do not have the same blood pressure as those getting out of a car after 90 minutes on the freeway.

-For more notes and bolts, visit the WSF Bainbridge site.
+For more nuts and bolts, visit the WSF Bainbridge site.

 Get a first hand look at the ferry scene with the Ferry Web Cam.